FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Evaluation Setup

 \subsection{Results and Analysis}

-\niparagraph{Accuracy Evaluation} We conducted accuracy evaluations of Invariant Dropout, comparing it with two baselines, using different sub-model sizes.
+\niparagraph{Accuracy Evaluation} We compare accuracy of Invariant Dropout with two baselines, using different sub-model sizes.
 We trained the models for 100, 250, and 65 epochs for CIFAR10, FEMNIST, and Shakespeare datasets, respectively.
 Table~\ref{tab:accuracy} presents the average achieved accuracy ($\mu$) along with the standard deviation ($\sigma$) for the three datasets.
 Specifically, invariant dropout outperforms Random Dropout across all three datasets.
 Compared to Random Dropout, our work achieves a maximum accuracy gain of 1.6\% points and on average 0.7\% point higher accuracy for FEMNIST, 0.6\% point higher accuracy for CIFAR10, and 0.3\% point higher accuracy for Shakespeare datasets.

 Invariant dropout also achieves a higher accuracy against Ordered Dropout across all three datasets, with a maximum increase in accuracy of 1.4\% and an average increase of 0.3\% for FEMNIST, 0.4\% for CIFAR10, and 0.4\% for Shakespeare.
-Additionally, Invariant dropout shows less variation in accuracy between runs of the same sub-model size and across all sub-model sizes.
-The accuracy improvements of invariant dropout are statistically significant ($r < 0.05$).
-This is due to the fact that the mechanism of invariant dropout eliminates only invariant neurons, which after certain training epochs, have little impact on the final model efficiency.
+The accuracy improvements of invariant dropout are statistically significant ($\alpha < 0.05$).
+Moreover, Invariant dropout shows less variation in accuracy between runs of the same sub-model size and across all sub-model sizes.
+This is because invariant dropout eliminates only invariant neurons, which after certain training epochs, have little impact on the final model efficiency.